Top 12 Adjudicator Skills to Put on Your Resume

 1. Decision-Making

-Decision-making, in the context of an adjudicator, involves the process of making a judgment or choosing an outcome from various alternatives based on evidence and legal principles.
+Decision-making, in the context of an adjudicator, is the disciplined act of choosing a fair outcome from competing positions based on the record, the law, and reasoned judgment.

 Why It's Important